Updated December 2025

 The School may, from time to time, review and update this Privacy Policy to take account of new laws and technology, changes to the School’s operations and practices and to make sure it remains appropriate to the changing school environment.

+The types of personal information we collect depends on the circumstances in which the information is collected.
 The type of information the School collects and holds includes (but is not limited to) personal information, including sensitive and health information about:

 The Privacy Act contains certain exemptions that apply to the School's handling of employee records (other than employee health records) for purposes that are directly related to a current or former employment relationship between the School and the employee.